django/django/docs/asgi.rst

 * ``content``: Byte string of HTTP body content, will be concatenated onto previously received ``content`` values and ``body`` key in Request.
+  Not required if ``closed`` is True, required otherwise.

+* ``closed``: True if the client closed the connection prematurely and the rest of the body.
+If you receive this, abandon processing of the HTTP request.
+  Optional, defaults to ``False``.

 * ``more_content``: Boolean value signifying if there is additional content to come (as part of a Request Body Chunk message).
 If ``False``, request will